-In 2019 and 2018, the Foundation held an annual induction dinner that included fundraising components, as well as, program components.
-The cost of producing the dinner included a total of \$367,770 and \$389,281 for joint staging, decorating, audio/visual and video production costs in 2019 and 2018, respectively, which are not specifically attributable to particular components of the activities (joint costs).
-These joint costs were allocated as follows:
+In 2019, the Foundation held an annual induction dinner that included fundraising components as well as program components.
+The cost of producing the dinner included a total of \$367,770 for joint staging, decorating, audio/visual and video production costs in 2019, which are not specifically attributable to particular components of the activities (joint costs).
+For 2019, these joint costs were allocated as follows:

-2019 2018
+Fundraising \$ 73,554

-Fundraising Hall of Fame honoree recognitions \$ 73,554 294,216 77,856 311,425
+Hall of Fame honoree recognitions 294,216

-Total joint costs \$ 367,770 \$ 389,281
+Total joint costs \$ 367,770